ckaestne/seai/lectures/04_goals/goals.md

     * e.g., Higher SAT scores => higher academic excellence?
 * External validity: Concerns the generalization of the findings to contexts and environments, other than the one studied
 <!-- .element: class="fragment" -->
-	* e.g., Drug effectiveness on test group: Does it hold over the general public?
+	* e.g., Drug effectiveness on a test group: Does it hold over the general public?

 ----
 ##  Correlation vs Causation